 1. Upfront Acquisition Costs (The First Number Most Lenders Forget to Amortize)

-Every dollar spent to originate a loan reduces your effective yield — but only if you amortize it correctly across the loan’s expected life.
+Every dollar spent to originate a loan reduces effective yield — but only if amortized correctly across the loan’s expected life.

 - Broker commissions paid at closing reduce net proceeds before the first payment arrives

-- Due diligence costs (appraisals, title review, environmental) are sunk costs that belong in the yield calculation
+- Due diligence costs — appraisals, title review, environmental — are sunk costs that belong in the yield calculation, not in general overhead

-- Legal fees for loan documentation and closing belong here, not in overhead
+- Legal fees for loan documentation and closing belong here, not as undifferentiated overhead

 - Lenders who roll these into origination points without tracking them separately lose visibility into true profitability by loan

 Verdict: Amortize every closing cost against the loan’s actual term.
-A deal that looks like a 12% note may net 10% after acquisition costs are properly allocated.
+A deal that appears to yield 12% regularly nets 10% or less after acquisition costs are properly allocated against the outstanding principal balance.
+For the mechanics behind this calculation, see 5 Steps to Calculate Effective Annual Cost of Capital for Private Mortgage Servicers.

-- Escrow analysis, tax disbursements, and insurance tracking carry real administrative costs — see The Escrow Trap: Hidden Working Capital Drains for Real Estate Investors in Private Mortgages
+- Escrow analysis, tax disbursements, and insurance tracking carry real administrative costs that self-servicers routinely undercount

-- Regulatory reporting and investor reporting packages add cost that self-servicers frequently undercount
+- Regulatory and investor reporting packages add cost that compounds with portfolio size

-Verdict: Budget at minimum the MBA performing-loan baseline per note.
-If your portfolio carries any default risk, stress-test at the non-performing rate for any loan over 60 days delinquent.
+Verdict: Budget at minimum the MBA performing-loan servicing baseline per note.
+If the portfolio carries any default risk, stress-test at the non-performing rate for any loan past 60 days delinquent.
+Self-servicing is viable only when the full operational cost — labor, compliance, error correction — is honestly calculated against the professional alternative.
+See 5 Private Mortgage Servicing Traps New Lenders Must Avoid for the most common ways this math goes wrong.

 3. Cost of Funds (The Layer That Destroys Yield for Leveraged Lenders)